-The voice and speech recognition market is expected to grow from $11.2 billion in 2022 to $49.7 billion by 2029.
+The voice and speech recognition market is expected to hit $49.7 billion by 2029.
 The remote working revolution created a surge in smart speaker usage in homes and voice solutions aimed at improving business processes (i.e. voice in meetings and voice for business intelligence) will take centre stage in 2023.

 Voice assistants will increasingly be tailored to specific business challenges and integrated with internal systems, such as CRM and business processes.

 As private companies power AI’s advancements, the lack of governmental oversight has pushed the debate over the ethics of responsible AI to the fore.
 In 2024, we will likely see continued initiatives from global AI partnerships on how to leverage AI to battle against major global issues, such as climate change, and inclusion and diversity.